wesselvanree/js-keyboard-event/README.md

 }
 ```

-You can find the corresponding `event.which` number with the key you want in the tool.
+You can find the corresponding `event.code` property with the key you want in the tool.